X-iZhang/CCD/README.md

   - 5: Moderate influence
   - 10: Strong influence (default)

+> [!TIP]
+> These parameters can be set beyond the recommended range for adversarial testing to observe CCD’s behaviour under extreme conditions.

 ## 🗂️ Dataset

 CCD supports multiple medical imaging datasets commonly used in radiology research: